 Hi, my name is Susie and I placed 68 orders on Amazon last year.
 No, that's not 68 items that I ordered throughout the year...
 That's 68 orders, some of which consisted of multiple items.
 I'm part horrified with myself, but I'm also slightly proud.
 I mean, did I even leave my house at all in 2016??
 Looking back at my order history, it appears a majority of my orders related to stuff for my dog and health and beauty-related items.
 But I also bought plenty of food items and clothing.
 FYI clothes shopping on Amazon is the best.
-I don’t even want to share my secrets because I'm greedy and worried that you'll buy everything I want before I can.
+I'm nervous to share all my secrets because I'm greedy and worried that you'll buy everything I want before I can.
 But I could write a whole manual on it.

 Looking back through my order history, I also saw that my very first Amazon order was placed back in 2002 when I purchased the Dave Matthews Band, Live at Folsom Field, album.
 Yup, that sounds about right for my 2002 self.
 For years, it was just books, CDs, and DVDs in my order history, until 2008, when Amazon expanded its selection and I realized how convenient it was.
 Somewhere around 2014, I must have started wearing my pajamas full time, but it wasn't until last year that I truly went crazy ordering anything and everything.

 The ability to purchase seven pounds of sprinkles without stepping foot out of my house is pretty much my favorite thing about Amazon.
-I purchased a seven pound container back in March to create my sprinkles lamp and have looked for every opportunity to cook and bake with sprinkles since then.
+I purchased a seven pound container (affiliate link) back in March to create my sprinkles lamp and have looked for every opportunity to cook and bake with sprinkles since then.
 In the midst of dreaming up this coffee Oreo ice cream (my favorite flavor in all the world!), I stumbled upon Birthday Cake Oreo cookies and my necessity for sprinkles was multiplied.

 This ice cream was so delicious that I'm pretty sure you could have tempted me to eat it while I was walking to the train this morning.
-You know, when it was one degree and I had fleece-lined leggings under my pants and a blanket scarf wrapped around my face, my whole head basically covered in a fur hood.
+You know, when it was one degree and I had fleece-lined leggings under my pants, a blanket scarf wrapped around my face, and my whole head basically covered in a fur hood.
 Also, despite my gloves, my hands felt like they had frostbite and were going to fall off.